 ValueErroris raised if the string or lines do not contain a valid requirement specifier, or if they contain more than one specifier.
 (To parse multiple specifiers from a string or iterable of strings, use

-The syntax of a requirement specifier can be defined in EBNF as follows:
+The syntax of a requirement specifier is defined in full in PEP 508.

 Some examples of valid requirement specifiers:

 FooProject >= 1.2 Fizzy [foo, bar] PickyThing<1.6,>1.9,!=1.9.6,<2.0a0,==2.4c1 SomethingWhoseVersionIDontCareAbout SomethingWithMarker[foo]>1.0;python_version<"2.7"